openstack-archive/nova-solver-scheduler/README.md

     nova/scheduler/solvers/hosts_pulp_solver.py

-* There are two examples of pluggable solvers using coinor-pulp or or-tools package, where costs functions and linear constraints can be plugged into the solver.
+* The pluggable solvers using coinor-pulp package, where costs functions and linear constraints can be plugged into the solver.

-    nova/scheduler/solvers/hosts_pulp_solver_v2.py
-    nova/scheduler/solvers/hosts_ortools_linear_solver.py
+    nova/scheduler/solvers/pluggable_hosts_pulp_solver.py

 Additional modules
 ------------------